pyblish/pyblish-by-example/chapters/12-cvei-i.md

 ### CVEI I

-Because the order of the above technique of (1) collecting, (2) validating and (3) extract-if-valid is so common, they are provided as keywords you can use in-place of a hard-coded number.
+Because the above technique of (1) collecting, (2) validating and (3) extract-if-valid is so common, they are each provided as a superclass.

 ```python
 import pyblish.api